PatrycjaPytka/TabApp/README.md

 * Firebase libraries

 ### Setup:
-> To run this project copy it's repository and run the application from some framework (for example Android Studio)
+To run this project copy it's repository and run the application from some framework (for example Android Studio) <br />
-> If the error which says you don't have a JDK file in defined path occurs you will need to go to file "local.properties" and change path to your JDK
+If the error which says you don't have a JDK file in defined path occurs you will need to go to file "local.properties" and change path to your JDK